bkkkk/bkkkk.github.io/_posts/2015-11-10-gtd-concepts-the-inbox.md

-_This is part I of a series looking at interesting GTD concepts that have applications elsewhere and can make your life a little bit more friction free.
+_This is part 1 of a series looking at interesting GTD concepts that have applications elsewhere and can make your life a little bit more friction free.
 Next part is about the idea of segmentation of actions.
 Please enjoy, leave a comment below, and thank you for reading._

 I've been practicing David Allen's GTD, having achieved a good level of awareness and control of most of the stuff in my life.
 I will likely write another post later as a look-back at my first year with GTD.